Congressman: Obama not creating Grand Canyon monument

 Grijalva said he also wanted the designation to make permanent a moratorium already imposed on uranium mining near the canyon.

-Sens.
-John McCain and Jeff Flake said after the Utah and Nevada monument designations that Obama “seems to have heard the message that Arizonans are not on board with plans for Washington to lock-up another 1.7 million acres in our state.”
+Flake and Sen. John McCain said after the Utah and Nevada monument designations that Obama “seems to have heard the message that Arizonans are not on board with plans for Washington to lock-up another 1.7 million acres in our state.”

 The Arizona senators said in an October letter to Obama that the proposed Grand Canyon monument would have locked away an area larger than Delaware “from hunting, livestock, wildfire prevention, mining, and certain forms of outdoor recreation and tourism.”